MICA-MNI/ENIGMA/docs/source/index.rst

 ENIGMA TOOLBOX
 ===========================

-**ENIGMA TOOLBOX**'s goal is to provide an open source repository for sharing neuroimaging data, analytical codes, and visualization tools that are ENIGMA-friendly and focused.
+**ENIGMA TOOLBOX**'s goal is to provide an open source repository for the sharing neuroimaging data, analytical codes, and visualization tools that are 100% ENIGMA-friendly and -focused.

 **Data sharing** 💌
    ...